trasukg/river-container/river-container-core/src/site/markdown/ServiceStarterServices.md

 Deploying Services Designed for ServiceStarter API
 ==================================================

-Partly for compatability, but mainly so we can host the "core" River services like Reggie, the container needs to be able to deploy services written for the service starter interface.
+Partly for compatibility, but mainly so we can host the "core" River services like Reggie, the container needs to be able to deploy services written for the service starter interface.